0x1eef/trip.rb/README.md

 <a id='stacktrace-custom-io'>*3.
 Write stacktrace analysis to a custom IO*</a>

-The stacktrace analysis can be written to a custom IO - such as a StringIO - by setting the `io` keyword argument.
-Disabling color can be useful for a case like this as well, which can be done by setting the `color` keyword argument to false.
+The stacktrace analysis can be written to a custom IO - such as a StringIO or File - by setting the `io` keyword argument.
+Disabling color can be useful for a case like this, which can be done by setting the `color` keyword argument to false.

 For example: